 • You also need to set your kart up for comfortable driving

-How To Drive A Go-Kart – At The Track
+How To Drive A Go-Kart As A Beginner

 The Proper Driving Position

-Karts are built to be aerodynamic and lightweight.
+I mentioned above that you need to be in the right position in the kart.
+Go-karts are built to be aerodynamic and lightweight.
 It goes without saying that you’ll be the heaviest addition to the kart itself!
 Because of this, how you seat yourself is very important.
-You want to be able to grasp the steering wheel symmetrically with both hands on either side, and your arms should have a slight bend in the elbow.
+Adhere to my tips above and ensure you can reach the steering wheel and pedals.

 One of the biggest no-no’s in go-karting as a whole is to have your feet pressing on both pedals.
 This will reduce your speed by a huge margin, and you’ll actually do damage to the brakes by doing this.
 Make it a conscious habit to press either the gas pedal, or the brake pedal, but never both at the same time.